“Don’t turn away.

 Guide yourself through this exercise with the help of Tara Brach’s meditation and read more on her site about RAIN.

-Marisa Castro, APC
+Marisa Castro, LPC

 Marisa is licensed as an associate professional counselor with advanced training in cognitive behavioral therapy for anxiety, depression, and personality disorders through the Beck Institute.
 She has completed advanced Exposure Response Prevention (ERP) for OCD training and Exposure Training for Children.
 She also has trained under the Peachtree DBT-C team to enhance her teaching of parenting skills for emotion regulation.
 Marisa provides individual and group therapy for children, adolescents and adults suffering with mood and anxiety disorders.